For a writer, a lockdown is like the solitude of the characters in some of the world’s best novels

 I was in Santiniketan; the editor joined in from Delhi; and Bharat, from Amsterdam.
 Owing to the disparate time-zones and our never-ending official calls, it was rarely possible to settle on a time convenient for all of us.
 Sometimes we would meet at 6 am IST, when it was 3:30 am in Amsterdam; at other times, we would meet the other way around.

 The editor is young, someone who tends to stay up all night.
-I – staring down the barrel of middle ag – go to bed at eight in the evening.
+I – staring down the barrel of middle age – go to bed at eight in the evening.
 So one day, as we were going over the edits line by line, Bharat bhai said, “Arjun’s solitude in Vaidhanik Galp is so similar to the news coming in from all over the world these days.”

 This observation took me back not to my novel’s protagonist, but works of literature in which forced solitude and solitary problems have been explored.